SuryatejaDuvvuri/suryatejaduvvuri/README.md

 ### Hi there 👋
-### I'm Suryateja, a first year undergraduate studying at the University of California, Riverside 🏫.
+### I'm Suryateja, a second year undergraduate studying at the University of California, Riverside 🏫.
 I'm interested to learn different techonlogies and create a long term impact to make better innovation in the future.

  <br/>